castorini/SM-CNN-Torch/README.md

-# Reproduction
+# Reimplementation of Severyn and Moschitti's CNN for Ranking Short Text Pairs

+**NOTE: This repo contains code for the original Torch implementation from SIGIR 2017.
+The code is not being maintained anymore and has been superseded by a PyTorch reimplementation in [Castor](https://github.com/castorini/Castor).
+This repo exists solely for archival purposes.**

-This is the repo for the reproduction Torch experiments of the SIGIR'15 convolutional model [1].
-More detailed and interesting findings can be found in our paper [2].
+This repo contains code for the reproduction of Severyn and Moschitti's CNN for Ranking Short Text Pairs from SIGIR 2015 [1].
+Our findings were published in a SIGIR 2017 short paper [2].

 Getting Started
 -----------